abukowski21/SAMI3-GITM-python/docs/source/usage.rst

 =============

 SAMI3 natively writes one file for each variable.
 Longer model runs do not result in more files, but rather longer files.
-These files are indiced with ``(nz, nf, nlt, nt)`` accorrding to the user settings, where ``nz`` is the index of the grid point (along the field line), ``nf`` is the index of the field line (along the longitude), ``nlt`` is the number of magnetic longitues, and ``nt`` is the time step.
+These files are indexed with ``(nz, nf, nlt, nt)`` according to the user settings, where ``nz`` is the index of the grid point (along the field line), ``nf`` is the index of the field line (along the longitude), ``nlt`` is the number of magnetic longitudes, and ``nt`` is the time step.

-We automatically read the user-specified resoltion of the model run but **do not** read in the start time of the simulation.
+We automatically read the user-specified resolution of the model run but **do not** read in the start time of the simulation.
 This must be supplied by the user.
 SAMI3 files have two processing options.

 .. note::
     By default, both `raw` and `regrid` files are written when a user runs PostProcessModelResults.py.